plotly/Dash.NET/README.md

 F# interface to [Dash](https://plotly.com/dash/) - the most downloaded framework for building ML &amp; data science web apps

-A [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web application, which has been created via the `dotnet new giraffe` command.
+Core libraries for Dash.NET are contained in the Dash.NET project.

+A POC web app is located under Dash.NET.POC.
+It is a [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web application, that uses the core library and giraffe to host a dash test application.

-## Build and test the application
+## Build and test the POC application

 ### Windows

-Run the `build.bat` script in order to restore, build and test (if you've selected to include tests) the application:
+Run the `build.bat` script in order to restore, build and test the application:

 ```
 > ./build.bat